chessmasterhong/WaterEmblem/README.md

 * Inventory / Equipment / Trade System for Friendly Units
 * Detection of all Friendly/Enemy units for Attack/Assist
 * Battle Queue for Normal, Critical and Spell Animations System
+* Dialog System
+* Map Objectives (defeat all enemies, survive for number of turns, seize the tile)

 Along with the completed systems, there are also a number of things left to be done.
 These include:

-* Dialog System
-* More Map Objectives
 * Building a weapon profiency system
 * An updated A* Pathfinding Algorithm which factors in Terrain movement penalties
+* Scripted conditions

 Contributors